Welcome to our CORE 6 Person Instant Cabin Tent review!

 The CORE is quick to pitch and has plenty of mesh for an open and fresh design.
 But does all this mesh cause a problem in the rain?

 Is this tent everything we had hoped it would be?
-Let’s fund out!
+Let’s find out!

 Is the tent a good buy?

 Don’t have time to go through all the ins and outs?
 No worries!
 Here’s our quick recommendation.

 It’s a great instant cabin design tent for casual summer camping trips.
 Although it lacks a vestibule and doesn’t have extra space for storing larger items, it’s great for car camping.
 The ease of setup is fantastic for leaving you more time to relax and enjoy your time.

 The big bones of this tent is that it can be pitched in 60 seconds according to CORE.
 That’s remarkable and we were hesitant to believe them at first.
 But we’ve seen so many first time campers say they managed to do it in about 60 seconds, we’ve got to hand it to them.